Most people feel that being alone coincides with being lonely.

 As tragic as it is, some people judge someone out of the gate immediately or wrongly.
 This is usually for one reason or another.
 Perhaps it is because they come from another background.
 Whatever the case, treat a person with the same respect that you expect.
 Without respect, there is not much chance of a new relationship.

 These are only a few tips for trying to make a new friend.
 Even if you are slightly introverted, lifelong friends can still be made very easily.
 Try to be yourself and let through all your sincere friendliness and great personality.
-You can do it!
+You can do it, and remember to smile big!